calumgrant/logical/docs/worklist.md

 # Work plan

-find person P has name N and

 ## Short term

+- Time each predicate.
 - Better results
  - Sort the results
  - Deduplicate the results
- - Store a compound name in a relation.
-   - Use it to sort the coluns in the query.
-   - Compound names aren't displayed properly in Explain.
- - `find` should also log number of results
   - Expect a certain number of results.
 If not, report an error.
      `expect 100.`
   - Implement `find X,Y,Z in`.
 - Column names in `find` and `query`.
-Keep the ordering consistent with the source query.
+- Think about CSV output.
 - Implement a resultset.
 It's just a table with a writer.
 The table stores the results.
 - Consider synthesising an ID for `has:Person:Name`